Skip to main contentArrow Right

 • Description: "Allows this app to confirm your identity and access basic profile information, such as your assigned roles."

-• Mandatory: Toggle to make sure this scope is mandatory
+• Mandatory: Toggle this on to make the scope mandatory.

 Start by obtaining the project ID, which identifies your Descope project and tells the proxy which project's authentication rules to enforce.
 You can get this by navigating to the Project page: